wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

 # Done

+- @Reviewer2: Proof of Lemma 3.4: it does not seem to go by induction of C = C’ because structural congruence is not an inductive definition.
+Instead, it seems typing derivations of the structurally equal configurations are provided and it is shown that the same type is derived.

+  @wenkokke: Derivations of structural congruence are an inductive definition, and we say that we proceed "by induction on the derivation of C = C'".
+The language is finite, so there are only inductive definitions.

+- @Reviewer2: P22: I am surprised to read that progress seems to allow ready terms.
+Shouldn’t a stronger progress statement be possible due to linearity?

+  @wenkokke: I believe you may be reading progress for the term language as progress for the configuration language.
+Two different progress properties, for terms and for the whole language.
+In the paper, the results are labelled accordingly.

+- @Reviewer2: Lemma 3.7: here the remark is made that Gamma contains only session types.
+Reminding of my earlier remark regarding closed terms, I think this remark should also be made for subject reduction?

+  @wenkokke: No. "Only contains session types" means, essentially, that the term is closed wrt variables, but may become blocked on a channel, i.e., be ready.
+So this is essentially progress for variable-closed terms.
+If there's variables, obviously progress becomes trickier, since we may also become blocked on a variable.
+Subject reduction holds for all terms.

+- @Reviewer2: P22, ”we opt to move all nu-binders to the top”: Where is that done?

+  @wenkokke: We do this in the definition of canonical forms that's referenced in the reviewer's remark, as well as in the associated canonical forms proof by "using SC-ResExt"?

+- @Reviewer2: Figures 3-5: I have not checked them for mistakes.
+What is the significance of providing this syntactic sugar?

+  @wenkokke: We use syntactic sugar in the examples.
+In addition, giving syntactic sugar for select and offer is a witness to the expressivity of our language.
+Select/offer are normally primitives in session typed pi-calculus.

+- @Reviewer2: P8, last sentence: At this point it’s not clear to me how the lower bound is approximated.

+  @wenkokke: addressed at the third paragraph of sec 2.3.

+- @Reviewer2: P6: again, the definitions for the flags lack space to separate them.
+Also, this seems not a proper inductive definition, i.e., base cases are missing.
+Moreover, what seems required is a left to right reading here, i.e., the right to left reading doesn’t seem to make sense.
+I think the proper way to define this would be as an inductive definition over the configuration, in particular decomposing C||D. The introduction of ”+” seems unnecessary, moreover the semantics of it is not defined.
+And, after having read the paper, these definitions are later on never used.

+  @wenkokke: We added the required space. "+" is used in ...

+- @Reviewer2: P3, ”Priority GV offers a more fine-grained analysis of communication structures”: Clarify?

+  @wenkokke: Done.

+- @Reviewer2: P4: Why does top denote a lower bound and bottom an upper bound?
+Shouldn’t it be the other way around?

+  @wenkokke: clarified in the paper in the typing rule sec right after pure functional types.

+- @Reviewer2: P5, ”top-most connective”: Left-most?

+  @wenkokke: top-most is unambiguous and refers to the tree of the type.

 - @Reviewer1: 2nd paragraph: What do you mean when you say that Hypersequent CP and Linear Compositional Choreographies "maintain" the correspondence to CLL?

   @wenkokke: Elaborated in P2.